vuejs/vuepress/.github/issue_template.md

 - Browser version
 - Is this a global or local install?
 - Which package manager did you use for the install?

+And, the best would be providing a reproduction repository.
+That takes guessing work out of the way and saves us time.
 -->